roderickperez/PINN/README.md

 * 1D PDE
 * 2D PDE

+I highly sugged that you run the notebook in Google Colab, in order to take advantage of the GPU capabilities.

 Special tahnks to Juan Diego Toscano (@jdtoscano94) for sharing some of the code that I used to created this notebooks.

 You can find his work here: https://github.com/jdtoscano94/Learning-PINNs-in-Pytorch-Physics-Informed-Machine-Learning